Car insurance for 17-year-olds

 ---|---|

 Nationwide has some of the most affordable average rates on our list and is one of the best insurance companies for 17-year-old drivers for its coverage options and available discounts.
 Nationwide offers special auto coverage options such as accident forgiveness, which helps you avoid rate increases following your first at-fault accident.
-Additionally, full-time high school and college students between the ages of 16 and 24 who maintain at least a B grade average are eligible for a discount on their premium.
-Nationwide does have a lower-than-average claims satisfaction score from J.D.
-Power, though, which means that current customers may be less than satisfied with the carrier’s claims process.
+Additionally, full-time high school and college students between the ages of 16 and 24 who maintain at least a B average grade are eligible for a discount on their premium.
+As J.D.
+Power’s top-ranked usage-based insurance provider, Nationwide has two usage-based insurance programs — SmartRide and SmartMiles — which may help families with teens lower their insurance rates.

 Cheapest car insurance for 17-year-olds